-What Hand Laborers and Material Movers|
+|Quick Facts: Hand Laborers and Material Movers|

 Hand laborers and material movers manually move freight, stock, or other materials.
-Some of these workers feed or remove material to or from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.

 Most hand laborers and material movers work full time.
 Because materials are shipped around the clock, some workers, especially those in warehousing, work overnight shifts.

 There are usually no formal educational requirements for anyone to become a hand laborer or material mover.
 Employers typically require only that applicants be physically able to perform the work.